|

 Euro European taper

-Shank sizes and tapers: for best results shank should fit into the receiver 1” to 1?” and not wobble
+Shank sizes and tapers: for best results shank should fit into the receiver 1” and not wobble

 Am Standard American taper, labelled either Am or no letter (same as PT small “S” shank, Wick “L” shank, and many others) fits most Besson, Bohm & Meinl, Conn, Holton, Jupiter, King, Martin, Marzan, Meinl-Weston smaller models, Musica, Olds, Reynolds, Yamaha smaller models, York smaller models